MilesAlmond/Competitions/Showcode - Unicode/README.md

 ## How do you win?

-Your score is calculated by running your code through some hidden tests, giving you a percentage passed.
+Your score is calculated by running your code through some hidden tests, giving you a percentage of tests passed.
 If two coders have the same score, the one with the faster time will appear above in the leaderboard.

 Each challenge, your team plays against a new team within your league.
 The top 10 scores from each team for that challenge are combined and the team with the highest score wins!